redis/redis-doc/docs/reference/modules/modules-api-ref.md

 **Available since:** 7.0.0

-Retrieve the 'idx'-th key and value of a attribute reply.
+Retrieve the 'idx'-th key and value of an attribute reply.

 Returns:
 - `REDISMODULE_OK` on success.